hexxone/worker-loader-fork/README.md

 So here I am, forking this whole thing in order to change 2 lines of code and make it working for v5.

+## Fork Changes

+- Removed forced `.worker.` name insert on output.
+- Removed compatibility for webpack v4
+- Added `getOptions` from `loader-utils`
+- Added hacky fix for getting inline `query` param of an import for webpack v5

 ## Getting Started

 To begin, you'll need to install `worker-loader`: